 First, you should be certain that it is constipation that your fish is suffering from and not something more serious such as dropsy.
 If you’re unsure, consult a professional.

 The first step you should take to help your fish with his constipation is to fast him for around 2-3 days.
 This will allow him to digest well without adding more food to the growing problem.

-If this doesn’t work, and your fish doesn’t start pooping again, feed him something high in fibre, such as daphnia.
+If this doesn’t work, and your fish doesn’t start pooping again, feed him something high in fiber, such as daphnia.

 Should I Feed Female Bettas Differently Before Spawning?

-You should actually feed both males and females before spawning, in something we call ‘conditioning’.
+You should feed both males and females before spawning, in something we call ‘conditioning’.

 This involves feeding both fish a higher-quality diet for one or two weeks before spawning to ensure they’re up to the task of mating.

-The pair should be fed small amounts of high-quality foods 2 – 4 times a day.
+The pair should be fed small amounts of high-quality foods 2 to 4 times a day.